North America's Natural Wonders

-Millions of Americans and international travelers go on road trips through the United States every year.
-Although many travel through these areas, most have little to no understanding of the geology or how the landscape came to be.
-Written by a career geologist with decades of experience in the field, North America’s Natural Wonders provides everything the reader needs to understand the landscape.
-It guides readers through the most iconic geologically-significant scenery in North America, points out features of interest, explains what they are seeing, and describes how these features came to be.
+Although millions of Americans and international travelers take road trips through North America every year, most have no understanding of how the landscape came to be.
+North America’s Natural Wonders provides everything these travelers need to understand the landscape.
+Written by a career geologist with decades of experience in the field, it guides readers through the most iconic, geologically significant scenery in North America and explains what they are seeing.

 Introduction.
 Canadian Rockies.
 Continental Margin, California.
 Basin-and-Range to Yellowstone Hotspot.
 Colorado Plateau and Colorado Rockies.
 Central Appalachians.
 Sierra Madre Oriental, Mexico.
 Conclusion

 Introduction.
 Harper's Ferry to Terra Alta.
 Blackwater Falls to Shenandoah National Park.
 Denver to Grand Junction.
 Colorado Springs to Aspen.
 Gulf Coast to Rio Grande Rift.
 La Popa Basin and Sierra Madre Oriental.
 Conclusions.

 Gary L. Prost obtained his BSc in geology from Northern Arizona University in 1973, an MSc in geology from Colorado School of Mines in 1975, and his PhD in geology from Colorado School of Mines in 1986.